MeryemBelkhayat/MeryemBelkhayat/README.md

 <h1 align="center">Yo!
 I'm Meryem Belkhayat 😄 </h1>
-<p align="center"> Data Science graduate | X-Lead and Founder of GDSC-INSEA </p>
+<p align="center"> Machine Learning Engineer </p>
 <h2 align="center"><em><font face="Brush Script MT, cursive">"I believe every project is a work of art, and as da Vinci once said, art is never finished, only abandoned."</font></em></h2>

 ## 💫 About Me:
-Passionate Data Science graduate with a knack for using AI to revolutionize how we interact with data and information.<br><br>My academic journey has equipped me with a solid foundation in transforming raw data into actionable insights, and through hands-on experience during internships, I've tackled real-world problems and applications.<br><br>I'm constantly excited to explore new opportunities in the field of data science, machine learning, and deep learning, as well as generative AI and NLP.
+Passionate Machine Learning Engineer with a knack for using AI to revolutionize how we interact with data and information.<br><br>My academic journey has equipped me with a solid foundation in transforming raw data into actionable insights, and through hands-on experience during internships, I've tackled real-world problems and applications.<br><br>I'm constantly excited to explore new opportunities in the field of data science, machine learning, and deep learning, as well as generative AI and NLP.